ben-marshall/microcoder/docs/usage.md

 Conceptually, a typical flow for using this tool might look like:

-1. Define a set of input and output signals that a microcore.
+1. Define a set of input and output signals that a micro-core.
-2. Define the amount of readable / writable program state a microcore will have access to.
+2. Define the amount of readable / writable program state a micro-core will have access to.
 These are analogous to the "registers" of a normal CPU.
-3. Define the set of instructions that the microcore will be able to perform.
+3. Define the set of instructions that the micro-core will be able to perform.
 4. Write a top-level microcode which will "run" on the core.
 5. Generate the synthesisable verilog.